MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 Check the event viewer for errors.
 Restart the client and try again.
-GlobalSecureAccess Processes are healthy and not crashing in the last 24h This indicates that at least one process of the client crashed in the last 24 hours.
+GlobalSecureAccess Processes are healthy and not crashing in the last 24 hours.
+This indicates that at least one process of the client crashed in the last 24 hours.
 If all other tests pass, the client should be currently functioning but investigating the dump file of the process should be helpful to gain more stability in the future and to better understand why the process crashed.
 First, we need to ask Windows to generate dump files when a process crashes.